 Current Sign-up Bonus For New Accounts

 Either I’ve had one, or my wife has had one, or I’ve had the business card version of this card for the last 5+ years.
 Transferring points within between household members is quite easy and free.
-The Starwood Preferred Guest® Business Credit Card from American Express also has a similar offer good for another 25,000 bonus points – 10,000 after your first purchase and an additional 15,000 when you spend $5,000 within the first 6 months – enough for up to 6 free nights at a Category 1 or 2 hotel.
+The Starwood Preferred Guest® Business Credit Card from American Express also has a similar offer good for another 25,000 bonus points – 10,000 after your first purchase and an additional 15,000 when you spend $5,000 within the first 6 months – enough for a weekend getaway to a Category 4 Hotel.
 Annual fee waived for the first year.

 Starwood Points Convert Easily to Frequent Flier Miles